-- h) Excessive Use of Furosemide - 1) The test level for furosemide shall be less than 100 ng/ml in serum or plasma.
-A horse shall not carry in its body an amount of furosemide greater than or equal to 100 ng/ml in serum or plasma, in conjunction with urine that has a specific gravity of less than 1.010. - 2) If the laboratory reports an official test sample of furosemide greater than or equal to 100 ng/ml and specific gravity less than 1.010, the trainer shall be subject to the following penalties: - A) For a first offense, the trainer shall be fined \$250; - B) For a second offense within a 365 day period after the first offense, the trainer shall be fined \$500; - C) For a third or subsequent offense within a 365 day period after the first offense, the trainer shall be fined \$1,000 and/or suspended for 15 days and the purse shall be redistributed. - 3) When imposing penalties, the stewards shall consider the criteria in Section 603.160(b)(3), (4), (5) and (6). - i) Trainer's Responsibilities for Horses on the Furosemide List - 1) The trainer shall be responsible for: - A) providing the racing office at the time of entry with accurate information regarding the use of furosemide on horses he/she enters to race; - B) providing the information required for furosemide approval of his/her horses to Board staff coordinating the administration of furosemide; - C) notifying his/her veterinarian of furosemide horses and the date and times for race day treatment; - D) having horses on the furosemide list stabled at the barn and in the stall assigned by the Racing Secretary or his/her designee; - E) posting a "Security Stall" sign on the stalls of his/her horses entered to race (see 11 Ill.
+h) Excessive Use of Furosemide

+- 1) The test level for furosemide shall not be in excess of 100 nanograms (ng) per milliliter (ml) of serum or plasma. - 2) The first time the laboratory reports an amount of furosemide in excess of 100 nanograms, the trainer shall be fined \$250. - 3) The second time the laboratory reports an amount of furosemide in excess of 100 nanograms within 365 days after the first offense, the trainer shall be fined \$500. - 4) For a third or subsequent laboratory report of an amount of furosemide in excess of 100 nanograms within 365 days after - the first offense, the trainer shall be fined \$1,000 and/or suspended for 15 days and the purse shall be redistributed. - 5) When imposing penalties, the stewards shall consider the criteria in Section 603.160(b)(3), (4), (5) and (6) of this Part. - i) Trainer's Responsibilities for Horses on the Furosemide List - 1) The trainer shall be responsible for: - A) providing the racing office at the time of entry with accurate information regarding the use of furosemide on horses he/she enters to race;

+- B) providing the information required for furosemide approval of his/her horses to Board staff coordinating the administration of furosemide; - C) notifying his/her veterinarian of furosemide horses and the date and times for race day treatment; - D) having horses on the furosemide list stabled at the barn and in the stall assigned by the Racing Secretary or his/her designee; - E) posting a "Security Stall" sign on the stalls of his/her horses entered to race (see 11 Ill.
 Adm.
-Code 436);

-- F) ensuring horses are treated with furosemide on race day at the prescribed time, witnessing the administration of furosemide and guarding the horse until the horse is taken to the paddock (see 11 Ill.
+Code 436); - F) ensuring horses are treated with furosemide on race day at the prescribed time, witnessing the administration of furosemide and guarding the horse until the horse is taken to the paddock (see 11 Ill.
 Adm.
 Code 436). - 2) The stewards may suspend the trainer or assess a fine of no less than \$200 and no more than \$500 for violation of this subsection (i).